white-shn/pwn.college_Nishant/Program and absolute paths.md

 In this program we executed the run program which is in the challenge directory(the challenge directory is in root directory) by writing it's path which is '/challenge/run' .

 ## References
-Slies of the video in pwn.college
+Slides of the video in pwn.college